-According to a recent survey by ENGINE INSIGHTS, from a sample of just over 1,000 adults who have been working from home due to COVID-19, almost 80% of today’s workforce feel disconnected from what is going on in their organisations – this despite the meteoric rise of virtual meetings that remote workers now attend on an ever-increasing endless schedule.
+According to ENGINE INSIGHTS, from a sample of just over 1,000 adults who have been working from home, almost 80% of today’s workforce feel disconnected from what is going on in their organisations – this despite the meteoric rise of virtual meetings that remote workers now attend on an ever-increasing endless schedule.

 - It’s not that secure – Confidential business documents sent over email are not confidential.
-Documents can be easily read both inside and outside of your organisation and as many businesses operate communal PC’s, everyone can see everything in the inbox.
+Documents can be easily read both inside and outside of your organisation, and as many businesses operate communal PCs, everyone can see everything in their inbox.

 - Email can be dangerous – Computer viruses are most commonly delivered through email because there is no certification mechanism for email senders.

-- Delivery is not guaranteed – Just like using the postal services, mail may be delivered, or maybe not.
-And even if it is delivered; you really have no idea if it’s been read.
+- Delivery is not guaranteed – Just like using postal services; mail may be delivered, or maybe not.
+And even if it is delivered, you really have no idea if it’s been read.

 - Email is not real-time – There is too much delay to have an active conversation, which is why more and more people are turning to instant messaging solutions (which also have their own security problems and are then outside of the company’s control).